formsandflows/PACo/Components/PACo_Log_A.md

 | cmp_Param_Memo | A more extensive description. |
 | cmp_Param_User | The selected user. |

 All properties except "ID" can be updated with the custom property "cmp_Update" using the ID of a log item.
+If a value must not be overwriten, it must be set to blank.

+If an log item is clickable, a marker is shown before the text.

 Having both cmp_Param_Account and cmp_Param_User allows for the situation where the person using the canvas apps has the option to act on behalf of someone else.